How to Earn More Interest on Your Savings In 2023

 Construct a monthly CD ladder

 To construct a monthly CD ladder, you split the amount you wish to commit to a CD into 12 parts.
 Invest the first part in January, for example.
 Invest the second part in February, and so forth.
 This way, a portion of your CD investment matures every month.
-If you don’t need it at that time, simply reinvest it in another CD for the next year.
+If you don’t need it, reinvest it in another CD for the following year.

 Construct a CD ladder for a specific date

-You can also construct a CD ladder to mature at a specific date in the future.
+You can also construct a CD ladder to mature at a specific date.
 In the example of replacing your car in three years, you would buy CDs every month, all with the same maturity date (or as close to it as you can get).
 This allows you to earn higher interest on the money you put in earlier.

 Tax-Advantaged Savings Options